SV St. Georg: 30s and WWII

-St. Georg continued to play top-tier football until 1928 when the club slipped to the second division Berzirksliga for the first time.
+St. Georg continued to play top-tier football until 1928 when the club slipped to the second division Bezirksliga for the first time.
 They returned to first division play after a two-season absence.
 In 1933 German football was re-organized under the Third Reich into sixteen top-flight divisions.
-However, a poor eighth-place finish the previous year saw St. Georg left behind in the Berzirksliga Hamburg (II) until 1939 when they again joined Sperber in a wartime union (Kriegspielgemeinschaft) to play as KSG Sperber/St.Georg in the Gauliga Nordmark.
+However, a poor eighth-place finish the previous year saw St. Georg left behind in the Bezirksliga Hamburg (II) until 1939 when they again joined Sperber in a wartime union (Kriegspielgemeinschaft) to play as KSG Sperber/St.Georg in the Gauliga Nordmark.
 As a separate side Sperber had already played two seasons (1935–36 and 1936–37) in the top-flight.
 The newly combined side was relegated after just two seasons.

 The Gauliga Nordmark was split into two new divisions, the Gauliga Schleswig-Holstein and the Gauliga Hamburg in 1942, and Sperber/St.Georg returned to play in the latter division.
 After the 1943–44 season this club was merged with Post SG Hamburg and HSV Barmbeck-Uhlenhorst and played as KSG Alsterdorf until the end of World War II.